dennykane/LOTW/README.md

 2) Using the command `$ open path/to/somefile.ext` in the Terminal.

-3) Create an application icon via the Terminal like this: `$ mkappicon audio.Synth > ~/Desktop/MyAppIcon.app`.
-Then you can use either of the above methods to open the application.
+3) Creating an application icon via the Terminal like this: `$ mkappicon audio.Synth > ~/Desktop/MyAppIcon.app`, and then using either of the above methods to open the application.

 4) Opening the application directly with the 'app' command like such: `$ app audio.Synth`.
 This method allows for tab